 Macadamia nut butter adds extra crunch and a really nice, earthy flavour.
 You can use other nuts like walnuts or almonds instead.

-For dairy free version: leave the cheese out (although aged Parmesan cheese is not a bad dairy option as most lactose is gone in the fermenting process) and use reduction and gluten free flour as thickening methods.
-You can also try adding some cashew butter to thicken the sauce or an egg yolk.
-You can use ghee instead of butter, although a good butter from grass-fed cows is almost all saturated fat with very little lactose and I cook with it a lot…mmmm…butter.
+For dairy-free version: leave the cheese out (although aged Parmesan cheese is not a bad dairy option as most of the lactose is reduced during the fermentation process) and feel free to add some nutritional yeast flakes for that cheesy, umami flavour.
+You can also add some cashew or almond butter to thicken the sauce, or even an egg yolk.
+Use ghee instead of butter, as it’s almost entirely free of any milk solids and is usually okay for those avoiding dairy.

 - 1/2 medium white onion, finely diced

 - 2 cups super finely diced cauliflower